brainhack-school2022/dimitrijevic_project/project_description.md

    <br /><sub><b>Figure 2.
 Developmental trajectories for mean volumes of brain tissues with
 respect to age from [3]</b></sub>
 </a>

+## Delivrables
+- A new tutorial on using PCN Toolkit on your own dataset
+- A report on all the aspects that have been tested
+- Shared code on GitHub during the exploration
+- A specific analysis pipeline packaged on a module (for introductory purposes)

 ## Tools Used:
 - [PCN Toolkit](https://pcntoolkit.readthedocs.io/en/latest/) and their [GitHub page](https://github.com/amarquand/PCNtoolkit)